Board of Elections

 - Issuance of certificates of appointment to election officers;

 - Receive from election officers the returns of all primaries and general elections, canvass and compute the returns, and certify, no later than one week following the primary or general elections, and forwarding of the results thereof to the Supervisor of Elections; and,

 - Recommendations to the Legislature of amendments to the election laws in conjunction with the Supervisor of Elections.

-The Boards shall meet, at least quarterly, as the Joint Boards of Elections to promulgate and issue uniform rules and regulations for the administration and enforcement of the election laws throughout the U.S. Virgin Islands.
+The Board shall meet, at least quarterly, to promulgate and issue uniform rules and regulations for the administration and enforcement of the election laws throughout the U.S. Virgin Islands.